Description of the graphic, Tufts BIRCWH Program Among the Highest in Citation Impact.

 History and Overview

-The goals of the Building Interdisciplinary Research Careers in Women’s Health Program (BIRCWH, pronounced “BIRCH”) are to increase the number and skills of investigators who focus their research career in women’s health or in sex and gender differences.
+The goals of the Building Interdisciplinary Research Careers in Women’s Health Program (BIRCWH, pronounced “BIRCH”) are to increase the number and skills of investigators who focus their research career on women’s health or in sex and gender differences.
 The Program seeks to support investigators through a mentored research and career development experience leading to an independent scientific career that will 1) benefit the health of women or advance research on sex/gender influences on health, and 2) encourage interdisciplinary research methodology.
+Research on basic and translational research surrounding sex and gender differences can be supported by this grant.

 The BIRCWH Program is built around three pillars: interdisciplinary research, mentoring, and career development.
 Interdisciplinary mentoring teams are essential to the BIRCWH Program and are defined as teams that include mentors from diverse disciplines to carry out interdisciplinary projects.

-The above figure shows our strength across national BIRCWH programs, with our scholars producing highly impactful research.
+The figure shows our strength across national BIRCWH programs, with our Scholars producing highly impactful research.

 BIRCWH Objectives